← All posts

 The Xora Card

-The Xora Card is a virtual Visa debit card built directly into the Xora neobank platform.
-It is designed specifically for XRP holders who want to spend from their balance without leaving the XORA ecosystem.
+The Xora Card is planned as a card product built directly into the Xora neobank platform.
+It is designed specifically for XRP holders who want to spend from their balance without leaving the XORA ecosystem, but availability, network, fees, and limits should be treated as roadmap items until card access appears in the app.

 FeatureDetails